-Methods of Evaluation:

-Methods of Assessment may include, but are not limited to, the following:

-Essay Exams- Class Participation-

-Multiple Choice Exams-

-Short Answer/Fill-In Exams-

-Problem Solving Exams-

-Assignments-

-Other- Skills demonstrations, intercollegiate competition

-Example #1: To demonstrate advanced bump setting, the instructor will observe and evaluate student performance in a scrimmage and/or game situation requiring a student to bump set a ball to a specific target, at various height and distance.
-Competency is demonstrated by the student through the ability to control the bump set from various positions on the court, and at different speed and heights, measured by stats, showing higher accuracy percentiles during second enrollment, overall.
+Methods of Evaluation: Methods of Assessment may include, but are not limited to, the following: Essay Exams- Class Participation-Multiple Choice Exams-Short Answer/Fill-In Exams-Problem Solving Exams-Assignments-Other- Skills demonstrations, intercollegiate competition evaluate student performance in a scrimmage and/or game situation requiring a student to pass a ball to a specific target, at various height and distance.
+Competency is demonstrated by the student through the ability to control the ball from various positions on the court, and at different speed and heights, measured by stats, showing higher accuracy percentiles during second enrollment, overall.